Research in Human Development and Family Science

-Dr. Landers-Potts is interested in how socioeconomic status/overall access to tangible resources and social capital, as well as race/ethnicity influence the success of children as they grow--particularly as these contexts relate to their educational outcomes.
+Dr. Landers-Potts is interested in how socioeconomic status/overall access to tangible resources and social capital, as well as race/ethnicity influence the success of human beings as they grow--particularly as these contexts relate to their educational outcomes.
 Generally, she studies and incorporates into her teaching the importance of recognizing the ways that marginalization of people impedes optimal development and how this can be recognized and addressed.
-Recently, she has also written, presented and taught about the effect and implications of new technologies on family members and their development.
+Recently, she has also written, presented and taught about the effect and implications of new technologies on individuals and their development.
 Additionally, she frequently presents on the design of online service-learning courses and her teaching model in which she has partnered with a private sector business to further the learning of her students.

 Adjunct Professor, Former Haltiwanger Distinguished Professor